cyril/h.rb/README.md

 ## Overview

-Small tool that generates salted hashes, scented with the SHA2 function.
+Small tool that generates salted hashes, scented with the SHA-256 hash function.

 ## Why?